utags/userscripts/discourse-topic-quick-switcher/README.md

   - Highlights the current topic for easy identification
   - Automatically scrolls to the current topic in the list
   - Quick navigation buttons for previous and next topics
-  - Intelligently skips hidden topics during navigation
+  - Automatically skips hidden topics during navigation
   - Settings panel to customize language preferences and navigation button visibility
-- **Smart Theme Detection**:
+- **Adaptive Theme**:
-  - Automatically adapts to light/dark mode based on system and site preferences
+  - Automatically adjusts to light/dark mode based on system and site preferences
 - **Cache Management**:
   - 1-hour cache expiration with a visual indicator
   - Source link to return to the original list page